-Paying for company shares normally takes place when the shares are issued, but some companies allow members to partly pay or pay at a later date.
+Shareholders (aka ‘members’) usually pay for their company shares when they are issued or transferred, but some companies allow members to partly pay or pay at a later date.

 The nominal value of shares

-Furthermore, for companies that are limited by shares, the nominal value of a share represents the extent of a shareholder’s liability to cover the debts of the company.
+Furthermore, the nominal value of a share represents the extent of the shareholder’s liability to cover the debts of the company.
 This means that shareholders are only responsible for the company’s debts up to the nominal value of their shares.

-This concept is known as ‘limited liability’ and is one of the many advantages of running a business as a limited company.
-You should note, this does not apply to unlimited companies, where the liability of the shareholders is unlimited.
+This concept is known as ‘limited liability’, which is one of the many advantages of running a business as a limited company.
+You should note, however, that this does not apply to unlimited companies, where the liability of the shareholders is unlimited.

 The market value of company shares

-If new shares are issued after a company has been set up, or an existing member wishes to sell his or her shares, the current value of the business should be ascertained to determine the market value of them.
-Thus, the premium payable by the new shareholder.
+If new shares are issued after a company has been set up, or an existing member wishes to sell their shares, the current value of the business should be ascertained to determine their market value, thus the premium payable by the new shareholder.
 For example:

-- A company issues 10 shares when it is registered at Companies House.
+- A company issues 10 shares when it is incorporated at Companies House

 - These shares are assigned a nominal value of £1 each